AresMUSH/aresmush.com/tutorials/code/troubleshooting.md

 ### Error Using Includes

-When using includes, sometimes your wiki page will say: There was a problem including (some include page).
-Make sure the page exists and all required variables are set.
+When using includes, sometimes your wiki page will say: "There was a problem including (some include page)."

-Mostly this is the result of a missing variable.
+* Make sure the include page exists and there are no typos in the name.
+* Make sure you are passing all necessary variables to the include.
 The error message will hopefully give you a tip as to what variable is missing.

 Sometimes you get this strange error: Error loading include (some include page) : malformed format string - %;